GetStream/stream-chat-swift/docusaurus/docs/iOS/components/reactions.md

 ### Custom Reactions and Images

-All the available reactions are extendible or totally replacable with custom ones.
+All the available reactions are extendible or totally replaceable with custom ones.
 You can change the list of supported message reactions via the `Appearance` object.
-Here is an example on how you can use your own set of reactions:
+Here is an example of how you can use your own set of reactions:

 ```swift
 let reactionFireSmall: UIImage = UIImage(named: "fireSmall")!